yabufarha/ms-tcn/README.md

 # MS-TCN: Multi-Stage Temporal Convolutional Network for Action Segmentation
 This repository provides a PyTorch implementation of the paper [MS-TCN: Multi-Stage Temporal Convolutional Network for Action Segmentation](https://arxiv.org/pdf/1903.01945.pdf).

+An extended version has been published in TPAMI [Link](https://github.com/sj-li/MS-TCN2).

 Tested with:
 - PyTorch 0.4.1
 - Python 2.7.12